 Directory Password Information

-In order to comply with state and University System of Maryland security regulations, new rules went into effect in August 2006 regarding the management of passwords in the University Directory and the university mainframe system.
+In order to comply with state and University System of Maryland security regulations, rules went into effect in August 2006 regarding the management of passwords in the University Directory and the university mainframe system.

 It is important that you protect your Directory password and not share it with others.
 When used with your Directory ID, your Directory password provides students access to registration, financial information, grades, and course materials.
 For faculty and staff, the password is a gateway to your HR records and possibly sensitive information protected by your office.
 For all, the password prevents your email and files from being read by unauthorized persons and is used online to prove that you are you.